SoftUni-Internal/interactive-content/EN/06-Forms/03-Template-Driven-Forms.md

 # Displaying Error Messages - 1

-In case of error the user should receive a proper message with some explanation what went wrong.
+In case of error, the user should receive a proper message with some explanation of what went wrong.

 Use the control's state to reveal a helpful message.